Updated February 25, 2021

 Are you looking for a quick, fun way to add some new art to your house or create a one-of-a-kind gift for someone special?
 Whether it’s pictures of a favorite vacation spot, a furry loved one or a family photo, the possibilities for DIY canvas wall art are endless with Spoonflower’s custom digital printing process.
 Spoonflower staffer Alex is here to walk you through the process, from teaching you how to stretch canvas to finishing the edges of your piece so they don’t snag.
 Follow along below!

-This project can be completed in less than 20 minutes, for less than $30.
-We suggest using our Linen Cotton Canvas Ultra but you can also use our Eco Canvas.
+This project can be completed in less than 20 minutes.
+We suggest using our Linen Cotton Canvas but you can also use our Eco Canvas.
 These sturdy fabrics provide a more natural and interesting texture, and help keep the image from warping as you stretch it.

 If you like this tutorial, subscribe to our Youtube channel.
 Have an idea you’d like to see made into a tutorial?
 Let us know in the comments section below!